PM Modi and EAM Jaishankar extend warmest wishes on the occasion of Bhogi - ExBulletin

 PM Modi and EAM Jaishankar extend warmest wishes on the occasion of Bhogi

-“Best wishes for Bhogi.
-Pray for happiness and well-being for all,” Prime Minister Modi tweeted.
+“Best wishes to Bhogi.
+Praying for happiness and well-being for all,” Prime Minister Modi tweeted.

 Foreign Minister Dr. S Jaishankar and BJP National Chairman JP Nadda also expressed their heartfelt wishes on the occasion of Bhogi.